Frede Vidar

 Frede Vidar (June 6, 1911 – January 12, 1967) was a Danish-born American visual artist, illustrator, and educator.
 He was known for murals, paintings, and prints, was a war artist during World War II, and he was one of the twenty-six artists who painted murals at Coit Tower in San Francisco.
-Vidar was active in San Francisco; New York City; Montclair, New Jersey; St. Louis; and Ann Arbor, Michigan.
-He taught at various universities in the U.S., including the University of Michigan.

 Early life and education

 Frede Vidar was born in Askø in Lolland Municipality, Denmark.
 He moved to San Francisco as a teenager, and graduated from the High School of Commerce.

-Vidar attended the California School of Fine Arts (now San Francisco Art Institute), the Royal Danish Academy of Fine Arts, and the Academy of Fine Arts, Munich.
+Vidar attended the California School of Fine Arts (San Francisco Art Institute), the Royal Danish Academy of Fine Arts, and the Academy of Fine Arts, Munich.
 Vidar studied under muralist Diego Rivera.
 He continued his studies at the École des Beaux-Arts, and Académie Julian; and in 1933, he studied under French artists Henri Matisse, and Raoul Dufy.
 He won the Chaloner Prize Foundation's biennial prize in 1935 to study art for three years in Europe.